Budget Travel In Canada – Backpacking

 Budget travel in Canada, tips on how to save money and travel cheap

 Even budget travel will cost you money.
 The fact, that Canada is a very large country should make you consider the cheapest way to getting around the country.
 A small budget doesn’t need to stop you from touring around Canada.
 Travelling on a budget takes you to all the remote places you have ever dreamt off.

-Getting Around with tips on cheap travel in Canada by plane, bus, tours and more.
+- Getting Around – tips on cheap travel in Canada by plane, bus, tours and more.

-Visit Camper Rental to find out about Wicked Campers, which is an interesting budget travel solution.
+- Camper Rental – find out about Wicked Campers, which is an interesting budget travel solution.

 Other options for budget travel will be interesting for backpackers and people on a working holiday, or anybody else who wants to travel Canada on the cheap:

 Budget Travel In Canada – Buying A Car

 Buying a car to travel in Canada might not sound like a cheap option, but it depends on various factors.
 A few European guests we had at our ranch over the years bought old cars and old campers before they left the ranch to tour Canada.
 Of course, buying a car only makes sense if you’re planning to spend several months here in Canada.
 Buying a car takes time, and so does selling it again before you leave the country.
 The selling part could become stressful.

 Buying a car is an option that is widely used for budget travel in Canada, mostly by backpackers and travellers on a working holiday visa.
 If you belong to that group, you will most likely stay in Canadian backpacker hostels.
 A backpackers hostel is an ideal place to make connections and meet people who are leaving Canada and selling their cars.
 You will meet fellow travellers who can advise you where to go and buy a cheap car in the city you are in.